sealscm/sealscm/README.md

 This is just a little about me so you can learn some stuff about me!

 I am currently studying Computing with a concentration in IT at ETSU.
-This Spring 2022 semester will be my 4th semester here at ETSU.
+This Fall 2022 semester will be my 3rd year here at ETSU.

 A little more about me personally is that I like to play video games a lot, so if I'm not working on any assignments or reading books for class I'm usually doing that.